Lavender Panna Cotta & Roasted Plum Coulis Recipe

 Panna cotta with roasted plum coulis is the kind of dessert that turns up on restaurant menus.
 It’s just the light, elegant bite you want after a nice meal.
-Yet it’s quick and easy to make — a fact you don’t have to share with your dinner guests as they’re gushing over your culinary prowess.
+Yet it’s quick and easy to make — a fact you don’t have to share with your partner as they’re gushing over your culinary prowess.

 For the panna cotta:

 1 cup plain Greek yogurt